AshknMrd/moradi2025rai/Readme.md

 ## Acknowledgements
 We acknowledge the authors of the publicly available datasets used in this study, whose contributions have enabled valuable research.
-Additionally, we extend our gratitude to the developers of [Flower](https://flower.ai/), [nnU-Net](https://github.com/MIC-DKFZ/nnUNet), and the [PI-CAI](https://pi-cai.grand-challenge.org/) Grand Challenge for making their important contributions publicly accessible.
+Additionally, we extend our gratitude to the developers of [Flower](https://flower.ai/), [nnU-Net](https://github.com/MIC-DKFZ/nnUNet), and the [PI-CAI](https://pi-cai.grand-challenge.org/) Grand Challenge for making their important contributions publicly accessible (a big thank you to the developers of [`picai_prep`](https://github.com/DIAGNijmegen/picai_prep), [`picai_baseline`](https://github.com/DIAGNijmegen/picai_baseline), and [`picai_eval`](https://github.com/DIAGNijmegen/picai_eval) as these repositories greatly helped us in providing this codebase).

-Complete details about the implementation and the required software and packages will be made publicly available upon publication of the manuscript (stay tuned...)